 Visiting the Memorial to the Victims of Nazism at Ninth Fort

-Our primary motivation for visiting the Ninth Fort stronghold in Kaunas was to see the gargantuan Soviet-era concrete monument that sits on a hill overlooking the city.
-The 32-metre tall memorial was unveiled in 1984 in remembrance of the 30,000 Jews who were murdered here during the Holocaust and sits on the site of a mass grave.
+Our primary motivation for visiting the Ninth Fort stronghold in Kaunas was to see the gargantuan Soviet-era concrete Memorial to the Victims of Nazism that sits on a hill overlooking the city.
+Also called the Memorial to the Victims of Fascism, or simply the Holocaust Memorial, the 32-metre tall monument was unveiled in 1984 in remembrance of the 30,000 Jews who were murdered here during the Holocaust and sits on the site of a mass grave.

 But whilst it was the jagged stone fists reaching defiantly skyward that brought us to Ninth Fort, a much deeper and broader history awaited us.